 Outlined below are the divisions of the Newport Police Department: the Operations Division (comprised of Traffic, Criminal Investigation, and Records), and the Patrol Division.

-Also provided below are overviews of the Special Units: Bicycle Patrol, Canine, Chaplains, Field Training Program, Firearms Training Officers, Honor Guard, School Resource Officers, and SWAT.
+Also provided below are overviews of the Special Units: Bicycle Patrol, Canine, Chaplains, Field Training Program, Firearms Training Officers, Honor Guard, School Resource Officers, SWAT, and Motorcade Unit

 The Chief's Office oversees and directs the operation of all divisions within the Newport Police Department.
 The Chief's Secretary is responsible for the office management of the Chief's Office and for the maintenance and archiving of all Chief's records, personnel files and other documents in the Chief's Office.

 The Operations Division is the support services branch of the Police Department, responsible for various tasks that facilitate the overall functions of the agency.
 Comprised of several sections, this division handles the majority of the “behind the scenes” activities that keep the more visible divisions of the department operating smoothly.
 Chief Christopher Fangman commands this division.